History of Taylor Swift in Timeline

 2016: Dispute with West

-In 2016, Taylor Swift's dispute with West bolstered a narrative that she was "calculated" and manipulative of her image.
+In 2016, Taylor Swift's dispute with West (Kanye West) contributed to a narrative of her being "calculated" and manipulative of her image, according to detractors.

 In 2017, Taylor Swift donated to food banks after Hurricane Harvey struck Houston.